DanielCufino/devrel-public-workshops/README.md

    ![Start GH Codespaces](img/start_codespaces.png)

+5. (Optional).
+If you want to be able to run the `genai_releaf` DAG that uses OpenAI to generate a message, you need to provide your own `OPENAI_API_KEY`.
+Add a file called `.env` in the root of your repository and enter `OPENAI_API_KEY="<your OpenAI API KEY>"`.

-5. Run `astro dev start -n --wait 5m` in the Codespaces terminal to start the Airflow environment using the Astro CLI.
+6. Run `astro dev start -n --wait 5m` in the Codespaces terminal to start the Airflow environment using the Astro CLI.
 This can take a few minutes.

    ![Start the Astro CLI in Codespaces](img/codespaces_start_astro.png)